 Program overview

-• Hands-on experiential learning in a full-size weld shop and fabrication lab.
+• Hands-on experiential learning in a state-of-the-art weld shop and fabrication lab.

-• Common first-year curriculum shared with the Welding Techniques program.
+• Common first year with the Welding Techniques program.

-• Opportunities for related programs such as Welder Apprenticeship and Metal Fabricator (Fitter) Apprenticeship.
+• Related program opportunities such as Welder Apprenticeship and Metal Fabricator (Fitter) Apprenticeship.

 Featured Experiences

-• Shared first-year curriculum with the Welding Techniques program.
+• Shared first-year curriculum with the Welding Techniques program, fostering collaboration and networking among students.

 Career Options

-Graduates of the Welding Technician program can pursue a variety of career paths in Canada, including:
+Graduates of the Welding Technician program can pursue a variety of career opportunities in Canada, including:

 • Aviation Welding Technician: Specializes in welding components for aircraft, ensuring safety and compliance with aviation standards.